Bidirectional Learning of Relationships between Atomic Environments and Electronic Band Dispersion in Semiconductor Heterostructures: Methods

-\ul{Supercells:} We generate the model SCs for all training and test superlattices and heterostructures, using a four-atom bulk Si tetragonal cell template (Si$_4$).
-The template is derived from a bulk Si cubic conventional cell.
-The template and the cubic cell are shown with blue dashed lines and black solid lines in Fig.~\ref{fig:SLcell}(a, b), respectively.
-The volume of the template is half of the volume of the cubic cell.
-The lattice parameters of the template are given by, $a^{\prime}=b^{\prime}=2.73$\AA\ and $c=5.47$\AA, following geometry optimization. $c=5.47$\AA\ is same as lattice constant of bulk Si cubic cell.
-Our values agree with previous DFT results~\cite{wright2006density}.
-Although, it is known that the DFT-predicted lattice constants of bulk Si are $\sim 1\%$ higher than experimental values~\cite{semiconductor2012general}.
-The basis vectors of the SC template are given by $a{^\prime}[1\bar{1}0], \ b^{\prime}[110],$ and $c[001]$.
-The template is periodically extended in the [001] growth direction.
-The template can be used to span a bulk Si system with cubic symmetry, e.g., [001] grown superlattices, by replicating in the [$110$], [$1\bar{1}0$] and [$001$] directions.
+All SCs are generated from a four-atom tetragonal Si template (Si$_4$) derived from the conventional cubic cell (Fig.~\ref{fig:SLcell}).
+The optimized lattice parameters are $a^{\prime}=b^{\prime}=2.73$\AA\ and $c=5.47$\AA, in agreement with previous DFT results~\cite{wright2006density}, noting that DFT typically overestimates experimental Si lattice constants by approximately 1\%~\cite{semiconductor2012general}.
+The template has half the volume of the cubic cell, with optimized lattice parameters $a^{\prime}=b^{\prime}=2.73$\AA\ and $c=5.47$\AA.
+The template can be used to span Si systems with cubic symmetry, e.g., [001] grown superlattices, by replicating in the [$110$], [$1\bar{1}0$] and [$001$] directions.
 This template allows us to investigate a large variety of superlattices and heterostructures, while keeping the computational expense at a minimum.
+The template contains four atomic planes separated by $a/4$ along [001]; superlattices are constructed by assigning Si and Ge atoms to these planes and replicating the template as needed.
+Geometry optimization yields strain-symmetrized or strained configurations.
+Lattice parameters for all optimized SCs are reported in Supplementary Table 1.